RAF jets downed attack drones in Iranian assault on Israel, Sunak confirms

 Rescuers said a seven-year-old girl was seriously wounded in southern Israel, apparently in a strike, although they said police were still investigating the circumstances of her injuries.

-US President Joe Biden said he would convene a meeting of the Group of Seven (G7) advanced democracies on Sunday “to co-ordinate a united diplomatic response to Iran’s brazen attack”.
+The US President said he would convene a meeting of the Group of Seven (G7) advanced democracies on Sunday “to co-ordinate a united diplomatic response to Iran’s brazen attack”.

-The language indicated that the Biden administration does not want Iran’s assault to spiral into a broader military conflict.
+The language indicates that the Biden administration does not want Iran’s assault to spiral into a broader military conflict after Israeli defence minister Yoav Gallant suggested the incident was “not over yet.”

 A top US official said the US had informed Israel it did not plan on striking Iran itself.